ldn-softdev/Rpnn/README.md

 " rpn -t2,2,1 -l Relu -o Sigmoid
 Rpnn has converged at epoch 12 with error: 0.000974536
 ```
-Bur convergence of hidden neurons on `Relu` may (and most likely will) kick the weight way off the global region, resulting in wandering often
+However, convergence of hidden neurons on `Relu` may (and most likely will) kick the weights way afar the global region, resulting in wandering often
 around local minimums:
 ```
 bash $ <<<"